thiagohmcruz/thiagohmcruz.github.io/projects.md

 permalink: /projects/
 ---

 These are the most relevant projects I've been part of.
 Sometimes as a full-time mobile engineer, sometimes as a freelancer.
-The first section contains the most recent (i.e. swift) projects, and the oldest (i.e. Objective-C) projects are presented next.
+The first section contains the most recent (i.e. swift) projects, and the older (i.e. Objective-C) projects are presented next.

 # Most Recent